 Antisecretory Factor in Primary Glioblastoma 1

 This is a non-randomised, open-label, single center-centre, Phase I-II study in patients with newly diagnosed glioblastoma.
 5 patients with newly diagnosed glioblastoma are enrolled in the study and will receive an egg powder enriched for antisecretory factor (AF), Salovum, daily from 2 days before concomitant radio-chemo therapy until 14 days after finalisation.The primary aim of the study is to asses safety and feasibility of this regimen.

 XCELSIOR is a non-interventional data registry.
 Information about treatments, treatment decisions and rationale, and patient outcomes including safety and effectiveness of anti-cancer therapy and associated supportive care will be collected for analysis.

 This study evaluates the intratumoral administration of escalating doses of a novel, experimental drug, INT230-6.
 The study is being conducted in patients with several types of refractory cancers including those at the surface of the skin (melanoma, head and neck, lymphoma, breast) and tumors within the body such (pancreatic, colon, liver, lung, etc.).
-Sponsor also plans to test INT230-6 in combination with anti-PD-1 antibodies.
+Sponsor also plans to test INT230-6 in combination with anti-PD-1 and anti-CTLA-4 antibodies.